 All social media channels are some combination of sharing content and engaging with other users.
-Almost all platforms in some way follow a similar model of liking posts contributed by other users and uploading original content for others to engage with.
+Almost all platforms follow a similar model of liking posts contributed by other users and uploading original content for others to engage with, but there are differences.

-To improve your social media skills – which help professionals devise and implement ideas for marketing campaigns to drive business – you must analyze and adjust the success of your past posts, commit to continuous learning, and become comfortable working with every kind of social-media platform.
+To improve your social media skills, you must analyze and adjust the success of your past posts, commit to continuous learning, and become comfortable working with every kind of social-media platform.

 Five steps you can take to improve your social media skills:

-Choose the right social platforms.
+- Choose the right social platforms.
 Where does your target audience live online?
 Consider the differences between different platforms and create content that will stand out on each.
-What speaks to Pinterest’s audience likely won’t work on Twitter.
+What speaks to TikTok’s audience likely won’t work on Twitter.
 A one-size-fits-all approach is never wise.